Shubham-kr-chaudhary/funcode/README.md

 This repository contains the code built while following the **FunCode**  "Build and Deploy a SaaS AI Website Builder".
 The project demonstrates how to connect an LLM (e.g. Chat GPT Claude), background job orchestration, and a modern Next.js frontend to generate and deploy small full‑stack apps from natural-language prompts.

-> The README has been tailored to reflect the features and stack used in the  — update any commands, env names, or scripts to match your actual repository files.

 ## Features

 * Prompt → generated full-stack app scaffold (frontend + backend)